 One of the fastest growing, and most popular trends in adventure travel at the moment is overlanding.
 Typically, this style of travel involves covering long distances in a motorized – usually off-road – vehicle, with the emphasis placed less on the destination and more on the journey.
 As you can imagine, this opens up the possibilities for the more self-reliant adventurer to explore the world in their own personal way, and at a pace that he or she is completely comfortable with.
 And while overlanding certainly isn't for everyone, the opportunities for unique and completely genuine moments just might be unrivaled.

 Historically speaking, overlanding generally traces its roots back to Australia, where the term was originally used to describe ranchers driving their herds of cattle for long distances across the Outback.
-Later, the same term would be coopted by the first individuals to begin building roads through the remote corners of the Australian continent – roads which are still used by overlanders to this day.
+Later, the same term would be coopted by the first individuals to begin building roads through the remote corners of the Australian continent – roads which are still in use by overlanders to this day.

 Over the years, overlanding has spread across the globe, earning an avid following long before "adventure travel" even became a thing.
 For the most part it was popular with a fairly small, niche group, although that has started to change more recently as travelers begin to look for new experiences that go beyond the norm.
 This has given rise to a new generation of overlanders who are now setting out with much better vehicles and equipment, and are far more informed about where they are going than ever before.

 Of course, overlanding doesn't need to involve just driving a 4x4 vehicle through remote regions, as overlanding can also be done by train, motorcycle, or other modes of transportation as well.
 In the traditional sense, overlanding is all about covering long distance on the ground, but a journey by train across the entire length of the 5772-mile long Trans-Siberian Railway in Russia is an impressive adventure no matter how you look at it.